Pramangshu7/Document-Clustering-on-Topic-Modeling/README.md

 # Document-Topic-Modelling

-Here I have implemented k-means algorithm to group similar documents and understanding large text in Twenty Newspaper dataset
+Here I have implemented k-means algorithm to group similar documents and to understand large text in Twenty Newspaper dataset